 Shredded Pork Chile Verde in the Instant Pot

 Instant Pots are all the rage now and what’s fantastic about them is that you get the same results as oven braising or slow cooking in a fraction of the time!
 It’s astounding!

 Again, you start off with the same beginning as the two first methods, but this time you add pressure into the mix.
 Seal the Instant Pot, switch it to Meat/Stew, and set the timer for an hour and a half.
 (I used a gigantic shoulder for this, so if you use a smaller pork butt, decrease the time to an hour.)
 Once the chile pork Verde is done cooking, depressurize the Instant Pot and then shred!

 After cooking this, you might be wondering what are all the ways I can eat this?
 Here are some awesome ideas of what I used the green chile meat for:

-Green Chile burritos with some cheese and all the fixins
+Pork Chile Verde Burritos; with some cheese and all the fixins

 Happy eating everyone!

 Mexican night is as easy as this Shredded Pork Chile Verde recipe.
 With robust flavors of roasted green chiles and tomatillos, this pork chile verde is the ultimate comfort food.
 Use pork verde for shredded pork tacos, chilaquiles and much more!